Ortler Ski Traverse: The Skiers Traverse

 • 5 nights accommodation in alpine huts

-• All breakfasts & dinners in alpine lodges
+• All breakfasts & dinners in alpine huts

 • BlackSheep Swag